mcorning/prototyping/FieldNotes.md

 5. Clone lct repository
 6. Go to repo directory
 7. Install ngrok
-8. On command line enter: ./ngrok http 3003
+8. On command line enter: `./ngrok http 3003`
-9. on command line enter: node .
+9. on command line enter: `node .`

+## Testing

+Rooms can have the following state thread (in this order):

+1. Online
+   - connected to socket.io server
+   - socket.id is unguessable
+   - _Open Room_ button active in Room.vue
+2. Available
+   - connected to socket.io server
+   - socket.id = Room ID
+   - open for business
+   - _Close Room_ button active in Room.vue
+   - socket has length property = 1
+3. Occupied (open for business, and hosting at least one Visitor)
+   - socket.id is RoomId
+   - at least one Visitor
+   - socket has length property > 1